microsoft/pxt-adafruit/docs/lessons/charting/acceleration.md

 ```

 ### ~
-Use the plot bar chart to visual the acceleration on the LED screen.
-When the micro:bit is laying flat with the screen up, x=0, y=0 and z=-1023.
+Use the plot bar chart to visualize the acceleration on the LED screen of the micro:bit in the specified range.
+You implement plot Bar Graph to display a vertical bar graph based on the "value" and "high" value.
+Then you must insert acceleration in the X dimension to measure the acceleration.

 ```blocks
 basic.forever(() => {